Saturday, July 26, 2008

 I sat up, keeping my now somewhat quiescent middle parts covered with the sheet.

 “Boxer shorts,” she said.
-“I’m so glad.
-And ironed.
+“I’m so glad, I detest those other kind.
+And ironed!
 Does your mother iron them for you?”

 “Yes.
 Please toss them over.”